-RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive. (b) Not applicable.
-Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives and ensure that the different roles and responsibilities of non-executive Directors compared to executive Directors and other senior executives are reflected in the level and composition of their remuneration.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
 YES The Company's Corporate Governance Plan requires the Board to disclose its policies and practices regarding the remuneration of Directors and senior executives, which is disclosed on the Company's website.
 The Board Charter sets out the policies and practices of the remuneration of Non-Executive Directors, Executive Directors and other senior executives.
-The Non-Executive Directors are paid a fixed annual fee for their service to the Company as Non-Executive Directors.
-All Executive Directors of the Company typically receive remuneration comprising a base salary component and other fixed benefits based on the terms of their respective employment agreements with the Company or its subsidiaries, and potentially the ability to participate in the Company's short term and long term incentive plans.
-Details of the remuneration of the Directors and other executives is set out in the Remuneration Report (which forms part of the Directors' Report contained in the Company's 2019 Annual Report).
+The Non-Executive Directors are paid a fixed annual fee for their service to the Company as Non-Executive Directors and may be eligible to be issued share options subject to shareholder approval.
+There are no Executive Directors of the Company.
+Details of the remuneration of the Directors and other executives is set out in the Remuneration Report (which forms part of the Directors' Report contained in the Company's 2023 Annual Report).
 Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
 YES The Company's Securities Trading Policy contains a Hedging Prohibition which specifies that Key Management Personnel are not permitted to enter into an arrangement (whether through the use of derivatives or otherwise) which limits their exposure to economic risk of participating in the scheme.